Mazuel/TiRa-Projekti/Maze-Algorithms/README.md

 ## Project

-General idea of this project is to implement a few algorithms (to be decided) for maze generation and also possibly a few algorithms for solving those mazes
+General idea of this project is to implement a few algorithms (to be decided later) for maze generation and also possibly a few algorithms for solving those mazes, with some kind of visualization